Zile995/booster-um/config/CONFIG.md

     rw
     quiet
   ```
+Also, you can write kernel parameters in multiple lines inside the cmdline files located in `/etc/kernel`.
+All sequences of whitespaces (newlines, tabs, spaces) will be replaced with single space.

 * `fallback_cmdline` is same as `cmdline` but for fallback kernel images.
+If the cmdline is not defined here, booster-um will try to use the cmdline from files in this order:
+  * `/etc/kernel/cmdline-fallback`
+  * `/etc/kernel/cmdline`
-If it is not defined here, booster-um will try to use the cmdline from `/etc/kernel/cmdline-fallback` file.
-If cmdline is not defined neither in the config nor in the `/etc/kernel/cmdline-fallback` file, the current cmdline from `/proc/cmdline` will be used
+  If cmdline is not defined neither in the config nor in the mentioned files, the current cmdline from `/proc/cmdline` will be used

 ## Kernel config (`kernel_config` node)